MichaIng/DietPi-Docs/docs/software/media.md

     - Video: `/mnt/dietpi_userdata/Video`, `/Video` from NFS/Samba
     - Images: `/mnt/dietpi_userdata/Pictures`, `/Pictures` from NFS/Samba

-=== "Refresh the ReadyMedia database"
+=== "Refresh the database"

-    The database can be refreshed with this command:
+    The database can be refreshed with these commands:

     ```sh
+    rm -R /mnt/dietpi_userdata/.MiniDLNA_Cache/*
-    rm -r /mnt/dietpi_userdata/.MiniDLNA_Cache/* && systemctl restart minidlna
+    systemctl restart minidlna
     ```

 ***